 One thing made it bearable through Architecture school even with all this turmoil.
 It is while at JKUAT that I first met the most angelic beauty the world has ever seen.
 Ohhhh.
 The first time I saw her, I knew that there was something special about her.
 Her….. smile; there was a radiant glow around her as she smiled.
 Mmmhh.
 There was definitely something twinkly in her eyes as she glanced at me from the side.
 Something tingled in me.
 My heart melted.
 She had me.
 I was I love.
 From that point on, I knew I would climb mountains for her and I have.

-We got married on 8th July 2017, a week after my graduation.
+We got married a week after my graduation.
 It has been a wonderful rollercoaster of an adventure.
 She has also gifted me with a beautiful daughter, the apple of my eye, and I am forever grateful.
 6 months before our daughter was born, the conflict that had stirred before rose violently within me.
 There was only one thing I could do to resolve it, I decided that from that day forth, my life would be spent telling stories.
 Powerful stories.
 To do this, I would make a drastic shift.

 Looking back to that Friday evening and the question my wife asked me, I think my life has given us hints as to what the songwriters and poets will say.
 Some will say that I was a son, hopefully, a good son.
-They will say I was a brother and friend, hopefully, a loyal one.
+Some will say I was a brother and friend, hopefully, a loyal one.
 Others will say I was a husband and a father, hopefully, the most loving of them all.
 They might talk of a few times I inspired the people around me with my words and actions.

 What I would wish they do not forget to say, is that I was a man in love.
 I wish they speak of my love for my wife, my daughter and her siblings to come; my love for my family and friends.
 I wish they speak of my love for football, running and speaking.
 But above all I wish they speak of how much I am in love with life.